In Their Final Meeting, Xi Tells Biden China Is ‘Ready to Work’ With Trump Administration

 Biden’s China Record

-The two leaders last met on the margins of the APEC leaders’ summit in San Francisco on Nov.
+The two leaders last met on the sidelines of the APEC leaders’ summit in San Francisco on Nov.
 15, 2023.

 After the meeting, both countries reinstated military-to-military communications to help prevent escalatory confrontations.
-Sullivan said that since the last meeting, both countries have also made some progress in lowering illicit narcotics flowing from China and developing a shared understanding of the risks associated with emerging artificial intelligence technology.
+Sullivan said that since the last meeting, both countries have also made some progress in curbing illicit narcotics flowing from China and in developing a shared understanding of the risks associated with emerging artificial intelligence technology.

-In the last meeting, both sides agreed to prevent AI’s control over nuclear weapons.
+In the last meeting, both sides agreed to prevent AI from having control over nuclear weapons.

-“The two leaders affirmed the need to maintain human control over the decision to use nuclear weapons,” according to the readout from the White House.
+“The two leaders affirmed the need to maintain human control over the decision to use nuclear weapons,” the White House readout stated.
 “The two leaders also stressed the need to consider carefully the potential risks and develop AI technology in the military field in a prudent and responsible manner.”

 “I don’t have any announcements to make, but they had an important discussion on the subject today, and we’ll continue working every day until our very last to try to secure the release of the unjustly detained Americans,” Sullivan said.

-The FBI and the U.S. cyber watchdog agency CISA announced recently that China-linked hackers compromised the networks of “multiple telecommunications companies” and stole surveillance data intended for American law enforcement agencies.
+The FBI and the U.S. cyber watchdog bureau, the Cybersecurity and Infrastructure Security Agency, announced recently that China-linked hackers compromised the networks of “multiple telecommunications companies” and stole surveillance data intended for American law enforcement agencies.

 Sullivan declined to comment on the specifics of what Biden and Xi discussed regarding the latest cyberattack.